 ABC's of Estate Planning

-Speaker: Howard L. Sanger, Esq.: BS, UC, Berkeley; JD UCLA SOL; Masters Decree (Taxation) NYU SOL; Past President of the Beverly Hills Probate Committee; Past Secretary of the California Bar Tax Section; past president of the San Fernando Valley Estate Planning Council; passed the California State Bar exam to be a Certified Tax Law Specialist (Howard is the only person in the Coachella Valley to pass the Certified Tax Law Specialist exam); co-author of Chapter 30 (Fiduciary Accounting) in the CEB three volume treatise on Will Drafting.
+Speaker: Howard L. Sanger, Esq.: BS, UC, Berkeley; JD UCLA SOL; Masters Degree (Taxation) NYU SOL; Past President of the Beverly Hills Probate Committee; Past Secretary of the California Bar Tax Section; past president of the San Fernando Valley Estate Planning Council; passed the California State Bar exam to be a Certified Tax Law Specialist (Howard is the only person in the Coachella Valley to pass the Certified Tax Law Specialist exam); co-author of Chapter 30 (Fiduciary Accounting) in the CEB three volume treatise on Will Drafting.

 Topic: The “ABC’s Of Estate Planning”.
 The presentation will discuss the below typical, real-World questions that confront many clients.